AdrianMarasigan/Software-Engineering-Learnings/My Learnings/Objected Oriented Programming/README.md

 # Object-Oriented Programming (OOP)
 Object-Oriented Programming (OOP) is a programming paradigm that organizes and models real-world entities as objects.
-For example, in a simulation of a zoo, animals like lions, elephants, and zebras can be represented as objects.
+For a real world example, you can represent people as objects of the class 'Person.'

 In OOP, objects are instances of classes, which serve as blueprints for creating these objects.
-Think of a class as a template for creating objects.
-For instance, the class 'Animal' can be the blueprint for creating individual animal objects, each with its own unique characteristics.
+Consider the class 'Person' as a blueprint for creating individual human objects, each with its unique characteristics, such as 'name' and 'age.'

 ## Classes